kfrn/cinema-1917-api/documentation.md

 * Return a list of the [countries or genres](#country-and-genre-lists) represented in the dataset

 To add?
-* Runtime - with lower & upper limits
-* Release date - day/month?
+* Release date - day?

 ## Requests